Halliburton Pension- Background

 - You have sufficient other pensions including defined benefit schemes

-- You have strong ‘lifestyle’ reasons for why you would want to give up the BBC pension with defined benefits in favour of a personal pension arrangement
+- You have strong ‘lifestyle’ reasons for why you would want to give up the Halliburton pension with defined benefits in favour of a personal pension arrangement

 Halliburton Pension: What are my options?